 Categorize and Group Duplicates

-Categorising risks is a way to systematically identify the risks and provide a foundation for awareness, understanding and action.
+Categorizing risks is a way to systematically identify the risks and provide a foundation for awareness, understanding and action.
 Each project will have its own structure and differences.
 Categorization makes it easy to identify duplicate risks and acts as to trigger for determining additional risks.
 The most common, easy and the most effective method for this is to post the sticky notes on a large board where the manager has posted categories.
 The participants then put their risks on the board beneath the appropriate category.
 As they identify duplicate risks they stick the duplicates on top of the other.
 The project manager then discusses the risks identified under each category with the participants.
-All the risks identified, categorised should be documented for the approval of all stakeholders.
+All the risks identified, categorized should be documented for the approval of all stakeholders.

 Qualify Risks (Assign Probability and Impact to Each Risk)